eliotcochrane/eliotcochrane.github.io/_posts/2023-11-01-snow-nihongo.md

 But just like how the Japanese are friendly and kind, we should do that same for them.
 Saying 'please' (*arigatou*) and 'thank you' (*arigatou gozaimasu*) go a long way for you and those to come in the future.

 **<center>Get out there and have some fun!</center>**

+#### After Thoughts

+As someone who has lived in Japan for 10 years now, I've seen a lot of people come and go.
+Even just staying for 1 year is enough for some and that's okay.
+But many of them leave for one reason: lack of friends.

+This always hurts me because the Japanese people are so welcoming but the times that you feel like a native will be nearly non-existent.
+You always get treated a little differently.
+Some days it's a real help and other days it is a real struggle.
+But when it comes down to it, making friends is the best thing you can do for yourself mentally and physically too.

+Making friends is what life is all about and not having perfect Japanese is not going to stop it.
+Get after it!